Beinn Teallach

 Beinn Teallach (914.6 m) is a mountain in the Grampian Mountains of Scotland, located east of the village of Roybridge in Lochaber.

 A mostly rounded peak, it has a steep eastern face.
 Beinn Teallach was previously thought to be a Corbett but was later found to reach Munro status by 20 cm, making it the lowest Munro in Scotland.
 Climbs usually start from Glen Spean.

+The Corrieyairack Pluton forms the summit region of Beinn Teallach.
+The pluton is dominated by granodiorite and was emplaced into metasedimentary rocks of the Grampian Group, during the Palaeozoic.